The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 After they were declared missing, authorities put dog teams on the ground and helicopters, but initial searches proved fruitless, even with the help of local residents.

-On April 6, Kris and Lisanne’s parents and Dutch detectives flew to Boquete and started a larger search with specialized search and rescue teams and sniffer dogs, which went on for a further ten days.
-But still nothing.
+On April 6, Kris’s parents, Hans Kremers and Roeli Kremers and Dutch detectives flew to Boquete and started a larger search with specialized search and rescue teams and sniffer dogs.
+The search went on for another ten days, but still nothing.
 There was no sign of the women or their belongings.
 The parents also offered a $30,000 reward.

 Lisanne was known to have asthma and complained to her host family of shortness of breath.
 Her asthma, paired with altitude change and panic caused by being lost, may have impacted her ability to survive the ordeal.